GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ### Tax Settings

-![The tax settings info guide](https://resources.gravitypdf.com/uploads/2017/04/tax.png) Because Gravity Forms has no product fields specifically for tax we've implemented basic tax support in the invoice.
-There are restrictions and these include:
+![The tax settings info guide](https://resources.gravitypdf.com/uploads/2017/04/tax.png) Because Gravity Forms has no product fields specifically for tax, we've implemented basic tax support in the invoice.
+There are restrictions, and these include:

 1. All products are classified as taxable
 2. All products are the same tax rate